oils-for-unix/oils/doc/ref/index.md

 When you type `help` in OSH or YSH, the command shows some of this material, and prints hyperlinks to it.

-### More About This Reference
+## More About This Reference

 ### Terminology

-- *Oils Reference* - underlies 'help' builtin, and published as HTML
+There are 3 levels in this tree of docs, which underlies the `help` builtin:

-- *Chapter* - An HTML doc that's part of the reference
-  - May apply to OSH, YSH or both
+1. *Chapter* - An HTML doc that's part of the reference.
+May apply to OSH, YSH or both.
-- *Section* - `<h2>` in a chapter
+1. *Section* - An `<h2>` heading in a chapter
+1. *Topic* - An `<h3>` heading in a chapter.
-- *Topic* - Text with globally unique name like 'doc-comment'
+   - It has text with a **globally unique** name like `doc-comment`.
-  - `<h3>` in a chapter; may apply to OSH, YSH or both
+   - May apply to OSH, YSH or both.

+More terminology:

+- *Table of Contents* - a doc that links to topics, within chapters.
-- *Card* - Each topic is exported as a "card"
-  - Either as inline text, or a URL to rendered HTML
-  - There may also be a URL to bash docs
+- *Card* - Topics maybe be exported as `help` builtin "cards", either as inline text, or a URL to online HTML.
+A card may also have a URL to POSIX or bash docs.

 ### Directory Structures

-How are the docs organized?
-The source code is simply a tree of Markdown
+The source code is simply a tree of Markdown files:
-files:

     doc/
       index.md             # All Docs on Oils